redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 * security_group - Executed if 'true'.
 True by default.
 * instance - Executed if 'true'.
 False by default.
 * overcloud_delete - Executed if 'true'.
 False by default.
+* data_file - Executed if 'true'.
+False by default.

 ## Role default variables
 #### State of the resource